larryhastings/starvote/README.md

 * Alternatively, we may *re-weigh* the ballots of voters who voted for that candidate.
   That means we reduce the voting power of those ballots.
-  If in the election, you voted for candidate A1, and they win the first round, in the second round your vote will count for less.
-If I gave A1 a score of 0, my ballot would still be at full strength.
+  If in the election, you voted for candidate A1, and A1 wins the first round, in the second round your vote will count for less.
+But if I gave A1 a score of 0, my ballot would still be at full strength.

 The difference between Allocated Score Voting and Reweighted Range voting is how they allocate vs. reweigh ballots.
-Allocated Score Voting allocates ballots, but Reweighted Range Voting never does--every vote is counted in every round.
+Allocated Score Voting allocates ballots, Reweighted Range Voting never does--with RRV every vote is counted in every round.
 Also, the two systems use different formulae to compute the new weight of a ballot after each round.
 In Allocated Score, the new weight is based on how many excess voters were needed